 2. Perform manual checks

-Automated tools only detect 30-40% of issues, so manual testing is critical to catch the rest.
+Automated tools only detect 30-40% of issues, so manual testing is critical to catch any other accessibility issues.
 It’s important to experience your site the way users with impairments might.
 When manually navigating the Totara Help site, we discovered that some elements were skipped during keyboard navigation and didn’t visually indicate when they were selected, making it hard for users relying solely on a keyboard to know where they were on the page.

 What to do: